-Description: The mark-mode () option can be set for the following destination drivers: file(), program(), unix_dgram(), unix_stream(), udp(), tcp(), tcp(), pipe(), syslog() and in global option.
+Description:The mark-mode() option can be set for the following destination drivers: file(), program(), unix-dgram(), unix-stream(), udp(), udp(), tcp(), tcp6(), pipe(), syslog() and in global option.

 ■ internal: When internal mark mode is selected, internal source should be placed in the log path as this mode does not generate mark by itself at the destination.
-This mode only yelds the mark messages from internal source.
+This mode only yields the mark messages from internal source.
 This is the mode as syslog-ng OSE 3.3 worked.
 MARK will be generated by internal source if there was NO traffic on local sources: